emu-rabbit/vue-router-rule/vuepress/src/guides/installation.md

 ```

 ## Import into main.js
-Import to your project entry script
+Import it to your project entry script
 For example `@/main.js`
 ```js
 // Must import after your Vue Router created